SCHOOLS AND HEALTH Syllabus

-- Identify how the mission, governance and legal contexts of schools influence policies and interventions designed to promote health and address the needs of student with chronic conditions in schools and communities.
+- Understand the relationship between the mission, governance and legal contexts of schools, and the history, policies, and interventions to promote health and prevent disease in schools and communities;

-- Evaluate how each component of coordinated school health programs contributes to the health and academic outcomes of students using a combination of current literature, research, and in-school observations.
+- Analyze how each coordinated school health program component contributes to the social, health, and academic outcomes of students, schools, families, and communities using a combination of current literature and in-school observation;

-- Identify methodological challenges to conducting research and program evaluation in schools
+- Understand the methodological challenges to conducting research and program evaluation in the school setting.

 Methods of Assessment

 This course is offered for grade only.
 All assignments will receive written feedback along with the grade.